affffffffffffffffffffff/CS1-arduino-projects/README.md

 Display date, time, temperature, and humidity on an LCD screen.
 Row 1: `mmdd hh:mm:ss _M`.
 Row 2: `www ##.#% ##.# F`
 ### mar21a
 Use an accelerometer and a gyroscope.
+### mar22a
+Gradually spin up and spin down a DC motor, first clockwise then counterclockwise.
+Use a 5V power supply module.